 Then they came up a few seconds later with their catch and flew back home.
 Others bobbed along on the water or wandered around their island as they took a much-needed break from fishing.

-They seem so at home on their little patch of earth in the Witless Bay Ecological Reserve, but this isn’t their true home.
+The Newfoundland Puffin seem so at home on their little patch of earth in the Witless Bay Ecological Reserve, but this isn’t their true home.
 Although this area is the largest Atlantic Puffin colony in North America – they only live on land while they are breeding in the spring and summer.
 Puffins truly belong out in the open ocean and only come back to this place to have babies.

-During fledgling season, it is common for the young chicks to get confused by the city lights and end up in town.
+During fledgling season, it is common for the young puffin chicks to get confused by the city lights and end up in town.
 And the wonderful, nature-loving crew of Molly Bawn helps rescue them at night and safely return them in the morning.
 If you are lucky, you may even be able to help out with this end-of-summer activity.

 The “clowns of the sea” have always been my favorite type of bird.
 It seems like God put them together with left-over parts: colored like a penguin, beak like a parrot, feet like a duck.
 But they are as nimble as they are gorgeous and are just as impressive in flight as they are underwater.